 About the Training: What is Nonviolent Communication (NVC)?

 NVC was developed by Marshall Rosenberg over a period of forty years as a response to one simple yet powerful question: why do some people continue to act compassionately, even in deeply challenging situations?
 NVC is now being used by a worldwide network of trainers and practitioners in fields such as education, parenting, mediation, conflict resolution, psychotherapy, and social change.
 Further introduction to NVC.

-Who will benefit from attending the course?
+Who will benefit from attending this training?

 - Developing your communication skills to improve relationships at home and work.

-- Learning and support from fellow-participants in an on-going NVC community.
+- Learning and support from fellow participants in an ongoing NVC community.

 - Ideas and support to create the kind of world you want to live in.